andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 leader rb   - to rename a binding and its occurences

 ## Vim
-leader sm   - show past vim echoed text (show messages)
+MessagesShow - show past vim echoed text (show messages) in preview window

 ## Links
 glb         - open URL in browser